diwakarDrs/NLP-Projects/NLP_Restaurant-Reviews-Sentiment-Analysis/Readme.md

 **Removal of Stop Words**
 - Stop words are the words which are commonly used.
 For example, we don't need words such as 'is','the','and','a’in our text since they do not help in determining whether the review is good or bad.
-- Next, *Stemming* process which reduces the words to it's root word.
+- Next, **Stemming** process which reduces the words to it's root word.
 It simply removes suffixes/prefixes.

-**Creating a 'Bag of Words’**
+**Creating a 'Bag of Words'**
-- Next, we apply vectorization to convert the reviews into a numerical format for weightage of the word.
+- Next, we apply **vectorization** to convert the reviews into a numerical format for weightage of the word.
 - We create a sparse matrix containing individual reviews as rows and each word of the reviews as columns.
 We call this the Bag of Words.
 Our text is now ready for training.

 ## Training and classification